-Did you know that a typical home can lose 2,000 to 20,000 gallons of water per year due to leaks?
+Did you know that a typical home can lose up 10,000 gallons of water per year due to leaks?
 Some leaks are obvious, such as dripping faucets and leaking water heaters.
 Unfortunately, some leaks are not easily visible as others and can be between walls or even underground.
 The most common source of a leak in a home is a toilet leak.

 Test Your Toilets

 Did you know that a silent leak in a toilet can waste more than 40 gallons of water per day?
 To test your toilets for leaks, put a few drops of food coloring or leak detection tablets into the tank of the toilet.
 Do not flush the toilet for 15 minutes.
 If colored water appears in the bowl, your toilet has a leak.

 You can also detect a toilet leak by listening to see if your toilet "runs" when they are not in use.
 A running toilet can waste up to 5 gallons per minute.
 Repairing a toilet leak is usually simple and can often be done by replacing the flapper or fill valve, or adjusting the float.

 Reading your meter often will help detect invisible or slow leaks making it more likely you'll catch a leak early.
 Turn off all water taps inside and outside your home.
 Record the meter reading and return in 2 to 3 hours to check for movement.
 If the meter reading has changed, you may have a leak.
 Many meters have a small triangle on the meter face, designed to detect even small leaks.
 If this triangle is moving when you have all water off inside and outside your home, you may have a leak.